Skip to main content

 Data Center

-Select the geographic location (network edge) closest to your VoIP infrastructure to optimize call routing and reduce latency.
+Select the network edge closest to your VoIP infrastructure to optimize call routing and reduce latency.
+Eight regions are available:

 5